Looking for support for your finance function? Book a time with an expert.

 Use Gordon Growth Model when:

-• Company has 5+ years of consistent dividend history
+• The company has more than 5 years of consistent dividend payout history.

 Use Multi-Stage DDM when:

-• Dividend policy is expected to change significantly
+• Dividend policy will experience a dramatic change

 • Precision is more important than simplicity